 - Health topics – what health topics do you want to write about?

 - Writing skills – do you have the necessary skills to offer professional health writing services, or do you need to upskill and take a health writing course?

 - Health knowledge – do you have a background in health sciences or significant healthcare industry experience?

 Freelance writer or employed writer – a comparison of the key differences

-Over the past 15 years, I’ve worked as both a freelancer and a full-time employed writer.
-Here’s a look at my take on the common pros and cons to help you decide which option is best for you.
+Over the past 15 years, I worked as a full-time employed writer before starting my freelance health & medical writing business.
+Here’s my take on the common pros and cons to help you decide which option is best for you.

 You’re always looking for work

 As a freelance writer, you often work on short-term contracts or one-off projects or write for websites that accept health article pitches.
 It’s possible to get retainers, but long-term work is rarely guaranteed.